 Full service destination management & entertainment services in Hawaii, including customized special [...]

 PRA Hawaiʻi is an expert business event management firm.
 This leading Hawaiʻi team specializes in [...]

 Hawaii Meetings + Events exceeds expectations with innovative experiential programs using premium event [...]

 HEPA is a democratic, locally owned group of emergency physicians who cover 12 hospitals in Hawaii.
 We [...]

 Destination Management Company since 1980 includes greetings, transfers, theme events, tours.
 Your [...]

-At Island Partners Hawaii, a Destination Management Company - DMC, we orchestrate guest experiences to achieve your objectives and exceed [...]
+At Island Partners Hawaii, our team orchestrates guest experiences to achieve your objectives and exceed [...]